-Adolf Dassler, an avid soccer player, invented shoes with spikes for track and field in the 1920.
-Four years later, together with his brother, he established a shoe business and named it Gebruder Dassler OHG.
+Adolf Dassler, an avid soccer player, invented shoes with spikes for the track and field in 1920.
+Four years later, together with his brother, he established his shoe business and named it Gebruder Dassler OHG.
 They began to achieve recognition globally during the 1928 Olympics because of their spiked shoes.

 1948 was not a good year for the Dassler brothers.
-Because of politics, war and their wives, the brothers separated.
+Because of politics, war and their wives, they’ve come away and resolved to separate.
 Adi registered his company as Adidas, while his brother set up another company across the river and registered it as Puma.

-Adi Dassler continued to develop training shoes made from the surplus tent canvas and fuel tank rubber after the lean war years.
-In 1949, he used the 3-stripe side strips to give support to the running shoe industry.
+Adi Dassler still continued to develop training shoes made from the surplus tent canvas and fuel tank rubber after the lean war years.
+In 1949, he used the 3-Stripe side strips to give support to the running shoe industry.

-Adi Dassler was known as the father of the modern running shoe.
+Dassler was tagged as the father of the modern running shoe.
 He particularly hand forged shoes that were specifically designed for certain running distances.
-It was the first in the world that a shoe was precisely conceived for sprinters and for long-distance runners.
-In the 1969 Olympics, Jesse Owens won 4 gold medals wearing the Adidas’ track shoes.
+It was the first in the world that a shoe was precisely conceived for sprinters and long-distance runners.
+In the 1969 Olympics, Jesse Owens won 4 gold medals wearing Adidas’ track shoes.
 That event further propelled the fame of the Adidas all around the world.

-The Adidas Originals revived the silhouette of a handful of 70s running sneaker.
-One of this turned out to be the Adidas Flashback.
-The shoe gets a modern makeover and dressed with breathable and light mesh upper.
-Adidas laid suede on the upper to add swag and style.
-The thick midsole and the serrated sole, in addition, give a street savvy visual statement.
+Adidas Originals is in the zone of reviving several Adidas sneakers from its archive of the 70s running sneaker.
+The Adidas Flashback sneaker was launched in 2016 that was inspired by the running kick called Adidas Dragon from the 70s that featured the jagged rubber outsole.
+The brand modernized it and unveiled the Flashback that showcases a modern look dressed with breathable and light mesh upper.
+Adidas added suede on the upper to add swag style.
+The thick midsole and the serrated sole, also, give a street-savvy visual statement.

-- The Adidas Flashback has welded TPU iconic 3-stripe design on the sides.
+- The Adidas Flashback shoes have welded TPU iconic 3-stripe design on the sides.

-- Adidas Trefoil leather branding is found on the tongue and on the heel tab.
+- Adidas Trefoil leather branding is found on the tongue and the heel tab.

 - The midsole has an expanded height to add visual smartness.